storydrivensql/sql-style-guide/content/resources/other-sql-styleguides.rst

 - Right-aligning keywords with a river; I don't know how to create and maintain that with a standard text editor (i.e. with default auto-indenting behavior).
 Also, it seems to break down when writing compound and nested queries.
 - Not sure I agree with all the uniform suffixes, or if that needs to be covered in this kind of guide
+- Use of nested queries over CTEs
+- Should schema design be part of a style guide?
 - TK